 Sugar beets are one of the two main sources for the refined white sugar that you find in grocery stores.
-According to some experts, it makes up almost a third of the sugar used in the US.
-If you are looking for a beet sugar substitute, look at alternatives that come the closest to matching its qualities.
+According to some experts, it makes up almost a third of the sugar used in the United States.
+If you are looking for a beet sugar substitute, look at alternatives that come the closest to matching beet sugar’s qualities.
 Some of your best options are listed below.

 Your best bet: Cane sugar